-This will obviously vary from industry to industry, as some are more casual than others, so use your common sense and try and gear it to the person that matters.
+This will vary from industry to industry, as some are more casual than others, so use your common sense and try to gear it to the person that matters.

 As you’ll discover when learning how to write a resume, both your CV and cover letter need to be adjusted to suit the job that you’re applying for.
-Sure, it’s simpler and easier to use the same one over and over again, but then you run the risk of wasting valuable space on irrelevant info.
+Sure, it’s simpler and easier to use the same one repeatedly, but then you risk wasting valuable space on irrelevant info.

 If that comes across in any way to the reader, then it will show that you haven’t made the full effort and might just convince the recruiter that you’re not passionate about the job in question.

 Cover Letter Tip: Start With a Template to Assist You

 Ok, so you’ve got to be yourself and make your cover letter personal to you and the recruiter, but there’s nothing to say that you can't use a template to get you started.
 Even a basic one can provide you with the structure you need to write a compelling letter.

 They’re not hard to find either, as you can see when visiting recruiter sites like Seek.com that provide a selection of free cover letter templates.

 Mention What You’ll Bring to the Company